-Applicants will need a good honours degree (upper second or first class) in a relevant subject, or an equivalent qualification from an overseas institution.
+To apply for this course, you will need a good honours degree (upper second or first class) in a relevant subject, or an equivalent qualification from an overseas institution.
 ‘Relevant subject’ is broadly defined for this course and, as well as Archaeology, includes subjects such as History, History of Art, English, Geography, Anthropology, Politics and Environmental Sciences.
-If you are uncertain whether your first degree is appropriate, please contact the Course Director for more information.
-Mature students or those with less conventional qualifications but with relevant professional experience in this field will be considered.
-If you are a non-native English speaking applicant you must provide evidence of your English language ability.
-You need to show enough fluency in all aspects of English (reading, writing, speaking and listening) to the required level of the course you're applying to.

 Months of entry